-We appreciate all gifts to the College and we like to provide special recognition to gifts at a certain level.
+We are grateful for all gifts given to the College and we provide special recognition to gifts at a certain level.
 The College has a number of gift clubs to recognize all levels of commitments to Emory & Henry.
-Donations to any level include recognition in the annual Honor Roll of Donors.
+Donations at any level include recognition in the annual Honor Roll of Donors.

 Emory & Henry has been blessed by remarkable generosity on the part of alumni, parents, faculty, staff, students and friends.
-To honor that generosity, E&H recognizes its donors at varied levels.
-The College community extends a hearty word of thanks to every person who has become a member of one of these gift clubs.
+To honor your generosity, E&H recognizes its donors at varied levels.
+The College community extends a hearty word of thanks to every person who is a member of one of these gift clubs.